nathanscrivener/Terms-and-Conditions/index.md

 7.2 The Contractor shall comply fully with:

-    a)  The HSWA and all associated regulations;
+- The HSWA and all associated regulations;
-    b)  The Principal's Site-specific Health and Safety Management Plan (as provided or made available); and
+- The Principal's Site-specific Health and Safety Management Plan (as provided or made available); and
-    c)  All reasonable health and safety directions given by the Principal.
+- All reasonable health and safety directions given by the Principal.

 7.3 The Contractor shall consult, cooperate, and coordinate activities with the Principal and Other Contractors on Site to manage health and safety risks effectively, as required by the HSWA and directed by the Principal.